 The obvious way to excel on the SAT Reading Test is to do the one thing that fewer and fewer students are excited to do: you need to read.
 Regularly.

-For more advice, head over to my post How to Improve SAT Reading.
+For more advice, head over to our article on Best SAT Prep Courses.